17-43094536-C-T

 Variant summary

 The NM_007294.4(BRCA1):c.995G>A(p.Arg332Gln) variant causes a missense change involving the alteration of a non-conserved nucleotide.
 The variant allele was found at a frequency of 0.0000112 in 1,614,032 control chromosomes in the GnomAD database, with no homozygous occurrence.
 In-silico tool predicts a benign outcome for this variant.
-14/21 in silico tools predict a benign outcome for this variant.
+14/22 in silico tools predict a benign outcome for this variant.
 Variant has been reported in ClinVar as Conflicting classifications of pathogenicity (no stars).
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. R332G) has been classified as Likely benign.

 Frequency